Whitefly: Companion plants

 A number of plants can be intercropped with vegetables, in a garden setting, serving as companion plants to protect against whiteflies.

 For example, nasturtiums are thought to provide a defense to gooseberries or tomatoes.
 They provide root chemicals that deter whiteflies.

-Marigold repels tomato whiteflies, limonene repels the whitefly without killing them.
+A study intercropping French marigolds with short-vine tomatoes in glasshouse growing conditions achieved some control of whiteflies when the plants were grown together from the beginning of the growing season; however, limonene dispensers were more effective.

 Zinnias, conversely, attract predators that consume whiteflies, including hummingbirds and predatory wasps and flies.
 Other plants with a similar function include the hummingbird bush, pineapple sage, and bee balm.
 Each of these plants also conceals the scent of nearby plants, making their detection by some pest insects more difficult, as do most other mints.